CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies the specific toolchain (Dojo, Katana, sozo), lists concrete actions (deploy, configure, manage), specifies target environments, and includes an explicit 'Use when' clause.
-The only minor note is the use of second person ('your game') which slightly deviates from the preferred third-person voice, but it doesn't significantly impact clarity or selection accuracy.
+The only minor note is the use of second person 'your game' in the trigger clause, but this is minimal and doesn't significantly detract from the description's effectiveness.

 DimensionReasoningScore